InternLM/agentlego/agentlego/tools/image_editing/README.md

 ## Default Tool Meta

 - **name**: Image Expansion
 - **description**: This tool can expand the peripheral area of an image based on its content, thus obtaining a larger image.
 You need to provide the target image and the expand ratio.
-The exapnd ratio can be a float string (for both width and height exapnd ratio, like "1.25") or a string include two float separated by comma (for width ratio and height ratio, like "1.25, 1.0")
+The expand ratio can be a float string (for both width and height expand ratio, like "1.25") or a string include two float separated by comma (for width ratio and height ratio, like "1.25, 1.0")
 - **inputs**: image, text
 - **outputs**: image